cert-manager/website/content/docs/projects/csi-driver.md

 - Fewer `Certificate` resources means writing less YAML
 - Keys and certificates are destroyed when an application terminates
 - No `Secret` resources needed for storing the certificate means less RBAC
+- Great for ephemeral, short-lived certificates which don't need to survive a restart (e.g. certificates for mTLS)

+## Why _not_ use csi-driver?

+- If you need certificates to be persisted through a node restart
+- If you need the same certificate to be shared by multiple components

 ## Installation

-You must have a working installation of cert-manager present on your cluster and be running at least Kubernetes v1.16.
+You must have a working installation of cert-manager present on your cluster and be running at least Kubernetes `v1.16`.

 Instructions on how to install cert-manager can be found [on this website](../installation/README.md).